ddembo/tdn-web-next/README.md

 Website for The Dreamy Nails, a client with a home studio for manicures and nail art.

-While currently under development, this is a professional website for a real business, and the initial version will be deployed in the near future once content is more complete.
-The client kindly agreed to make the source code open source.
+I'm developing this site for free as a favour, and in exchange, the business owner is allowing me to make the source code public.

 Current design is MVP; logo and colour palette were pre-existing, and things like spacing and fonts can be greatly improved.
 The client has asked for my help refreshing all branding with their input after the initial launch (getting deployed and indexed by search engines is priority).

 ## Roadmap (roughly prioritised)
-* Integrate Instagram API for showing recent work (homepage, below 'about me' section)
+* Replace placeholder with nail photo
+* html element review e.g. add in articles, etc
 * ---- soft release and deploy ----
 * add faq page
 * extract more components (List&List.Item?
 Text?)